l2601103458-cell/COMP-2090SEF-GROUP-32/Task2-HeapSort/README.md

-# Task 2: Heap & Heap Sort
+# Task 2 - Heap Data Structure & Heap Sort Algorithm
-Self-study project for COMP8090SEF / S209W
+Course: COMP2090SEF
+Self-study project: One new data structure + One new algorithm

+## Overview
+This task implements:
+- Data Structure: MaxHeap
+- Algorithm: Heap Sort

 ## Files
-- heap.py: MaxHeap data structure implementation
+- heap.py: Implementation of MaxHeap with core operations
-- heap_sort.py: Heap Sort algorithm implementation
+- heap_sort.py: Implementation of Heap Sort using MaxHeap

+## Core Functions
+### MaxHeap
+- insert(value): Add an element to the heap
+- extract_max(): Remove and return the maximum element
+- is_empty(): Check if the heap is empty
+- Internal heapify logic to maintain heap property

+### Heap Sort
+- Sort a list of numbers in ascending order
+- Time Complexity: O(n log n)

 ## How to Run
-1. Run heap_sort.py directly
+1. Run heap_sort.py directly to see the sorting result
-2. Or import MaxHeap from heap.py to test heap operations
+2. Test heap operations by importing MaxHeap from heap.py

-## Functions
-- MaxHeap: insert, extract_max, heapify_up, heapify_down
-- heap_sort: sort a list in ascending order

-## GitHub Link
+## Links
-(你的链接)
+- GitHub Repository: [Your GitHub Link]

-## Video Link
+- 5-Minute Explanation Video: [Your Video Link
-(你的视频链接)